kirpit/couchbasekit/docs/source/structure.rst

     free['somefield'] = 'some value'
     # and those also will work as the Document class is a dictionary itself!
     free = FreeModel(somefield='some value', listfield=['list', 'of', 'items'])
-    # or:
+    # or that's ok too:
     data = {'somefield': 'some value', 'listfield': ['list', 'of', 'items']}
     free = FreeModel(data)

-If you want a semi schema-less structure on a specific field that means you know it will be dictionary and what type for its keys and values will be, you may define only types for its key-value pair::
+If you want a semi schemaless structure on a specific field that means you know it will be dictionary and what type for its keys and values will be, you may define only types for its key-value pair::